Harry-young-0/GeTAP/README.md

 ![image](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/5dfffe8f-c975-452d-a7fd-a82d2761b791)

 ### 7. Be patient!
 The pipeline should take ~20-30 mins to run.

-I COULD PUT THIS AS A SEPERATE SCRIPT? - NOT SURE WHAT IS EASIER

 The pipeline will automatically open a Shiny App to display the data.
-The Shiny App can be reopened at anytime, by specifcally running the Shiny App rerun chunk on lines 3204-3215 - the code in this chunk needs to be updated with GENE-NAME and File_directory in the same way as at teh start of the pipeline - then click the 'play' symbol at the top right of the box.
+The Shiny App can be reopened at anytime, by specifcally running the Shiny App rerun chunk on lines 3204-3215 - the code in this chunk needs to be updated with GENE-NAME and File_directory in the same way as at the start of the pipeline - then click the 'play' symbol at the top right of the box.
 All of the plots displayed in the Shiny App will also be saved as pdfs in the 'GENE_test' folder.
 The Shiny App will display the Circos plots in a nicer format than the output pdfs saved in the Circos folder.

 ![image](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/be747c60-8cfe-426c-9ca0-f6628b19e1e3)

 All outputs of the pipeline will automatically be saved in a dedicated folder ('GENE_test') within the main directory folder.

 <img width="739" alt="Step7 gituhub" src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/5464b4d0-8bae-40c2-8229-1490e0ff8732">

 ### 8. Troubleshooting
 This pipeline uses three servers: ieugwasr, LDlink and ensembl.
 All of these will time-out if the pipeline takes too long to run.
 If this happens, the pipeline will stop running and an error message will pop up in the console (bottom left box).
 If this happens please try running the pipeline again at a later time, evenings are often less busy.
 If the pipeline keeps erroring, please let me know and I'll help as much as I can!